Different Statistical Behaviors of Orbits: Introduction

-Modified by that different statistical behaviour can reflect different asymptotic behaviour of dynamical orbits, in present paper we will use natural density and Banach density to describe all possible statistical structure of dynamical orbits and then we show that the set of points with a fixed prescribed statistical behavior either is empty or carries large topological entropy.
-Let $S\subseteq \mathbb{N}$, define

 where $|Y|$ denotes the cardinality of the set $Y$.
 These two concepts are called {\it upper density} and {\it lower density} of $S$, respectively.
-If $\bar{d} (S)=\underline{d}(S)=d, $ we call $S$ to have density of $d. $ Define here $I\subseteq \mathbb{N}$ is taken from finite continuous integer intervals.
+If $\bar{d} (S)=\underline{d}(S)=d, $ we call $S$ to have \emph{density} of $d. $ Define here $I\subseteq \mathbb{N}$ is taken from finite continuous integer intervals.
 These two concepts are called {\it Banach upper density} and {\it Banach lower density} of $S$, respectively.
-A set $S\subseteq \mathbb{N}$ is called {\it syndetic}, if there is $N\in\N$ such that for any $n\in\N, $ $ S\cap \{n, n+1, \cdots, n+N\}\neq \emptyset. $ These concepts of density are basic and have played important roles in the field of dynamical systems, ergodic theory and number theory, etc. Let $U, V\subseteq X$ be two nonempty open subsets and $x\in X. $ Define sets of visiting time
+These concepts of density are basic and have played important roles in the field of dynamical systems, ergodic theory and number theory, etc. Let $U, V\subseteq X$ be two nonempty open subsets and $x\in X. $ Define sets of visiting time